Directed by Rick Rosenthal

 Buffy: (confused) Okay.
 Good.

-It might explain some things, this all being just in that brain of hers.
+- Badass Decay (In-Universe)Spike: It might explain some things, this all being just in that brain of hers.
 Yeah, whips up some chip in my head, make me soft, fall in love with her.
-Then, turn me into her soddin' Sex Slave
+Then, turn me into her soddin' Sex Slave.

 - Basement-Dweller: The Trio, though this time it's because they're hiding from Buffy in an empty house.

 - Description Cut: Willow says that Xander has help finding the demon; cut to Xander and Spike stalking through the woods.
-The doctor's description of this years Big Bad as "just three pathetic little men who like playing with toys" to the Trio in their lair.
+The doctor's description of this year's Big Bad as "just three pathetic little men who like playing with toys" cuts to the Trio in their lair.

 - Discreet Drink Disposal: Willow asks Spike to make sure Buffy drinks the mug of yummy antidote goodness, but Spike gets into an argument with Buffy and leaves, giving her a chance to pour it away.